evizitei/NFIRS-property-loss-prediction/README.md

 it will take some time to run, since there are a few million basic incidents and 600k fire incidents, and it's processing them iteratively.
+This takes on the order of 3 hours, and so the final dataset will be provided as a google drive file here: